-New Survey Finds retirement for Small business Owners Uncertain Small business owners are unsure they will retire comfortably
+New Survey Finds retirement for entrepreneurs Uncertain entrepreneurs are unsure they will retire comfortably

-Small business owners are confident in many key areas of running their businesses, including handling finances, knowing when to hire and manage employees, according to a new survey from TD Bank, America’s Most Convenient Bank®.
-Life after entrepreneurship and personal finances present a different story: More than one-quarter (26 percent) of small business owners are not confident they will have enough savings to retire comfortably.
+entrepreneurs are confident in many key areas of running their businesses, including handling finances, knowing when to hire and manage employees, according to a new survey from TD Bank, America’s Most Convenient Bank®.
+Life after entrepreneurship and personal finances present a different story: More than one-quarter (26 percent) of entrepreneurs are not confident they will have enough savings to retire comfortably.

 Baby boomers, for whom retirement is on the horizon, are the least confident when it comes to their retirement savings, with 28 percent saying they are not very or not at all confident that they have enough savings, compared with 21 percent of millennials.